 “Until now, museums have usually been a space where power is put on display.
-A new kind of museum should not be a showcase for power but instead a place that advocates for greater equity: in ecology, in art and in society.”
+A new kind of museum should not be a showcase for supremacy but instead a place that advocates for greater equity: in ecology, in art and in society.”

 Fernanda Raíz, founder of Xinatli

-The aim is to research, learn, and share.
+The aim is to study, learn, and share.
 Alongside the promotion of creative processes, the museum’s focal points include thinking-feeling with the Earth, philosophical consideration of plants and fungi, and the global examination of nature as a legal subject, as proposed by constitutions in Bolivia and Ecuador.

 As an ubicacion, a 90-hectare area of cleared forest, previously affected by illegal logging, has been selected for the site and will be reforested in the coming years.
 Testamentary provisions stipulate a transitional use of the land, which after one generation will be returned to Earth as an entity — represented by environmental representatives and local communities who will become its sole caretakers and stewards.

 Respecting the validity of artistic production from all parts of the world requires recognition of ownership: Xinatli advocates for the restitution of art and cultural goods originating from colonial contexts.

 From a self-centered world view to earth-centered world view.

 xinatli – museo de investigación artística

-Xinatli is an artist-led initiative that seeks to spark new discourses, and ultimately build plattforms that advocate for greater ecological and social equity.
+xinatli is an artist-led initiative that seeks to spark new discourses, and ultimately build plattforms that advocate for greater ecological and social equity.